 The inclusionary housing Program aims to promote and require private developers to build low affordable housing.
 This is done through zoning bonuses and penalties imposed on new construction and building enlargements.
 A certain minimum percentage of floor area must be dedicated to affordable housing.
 The rest of the apartments can be market rate apartments, but a certain amount must be affordable..
 There are ways to provide offsite low income housing as an alternative.
 We will not be going into the details on that in this article.
 We will be focusing on how this affects your zoning floor area.
 When you provide affordable units you are entitled to the Inclusionary housing Bonus for the building Zoning Floor Area in the right zoning districts.

 There are 3 types of Inclusionary Housing Zoning Areas:

 - Mandatory Inclusionary Housing Areas (affordable units required)

 - Inclusionary housing Designated Areas (affordable units optional)

-- R10 Zoning with Compensated Zoning Lot (low income units optional)
+- R10 Zoning with Compensated Zoning Lot (affordable units optional)